Black Walnut Wood is Prized for Its Dark Color

 Today, Walnut is still highly prized for furniture and interior woodwork.
 Its growing popularity is even starting to match that of Cherry, and at J. Gibson McIlvain, we sell much of our Walnut stock to furniture makers and flooring companies.

 The wood’s rich tones make for excellent doors and paneling, and as a furniture wood, it is hard to beat.
 Walnut machines easily due to its middle grade hardness, and it is very gentle on cutting edges.
 It holds detail well and finishes beautifully to a deep, rich brown.

 Freshly milled Walnut exhibits many different color hues, from deep browns and purples to light creams.
 The process of steaming Walnut evens out some of those color variations and creates a much more uniform and mellow chocolate color.
 Over time and with oxidation and UV exposure, Walnut lightens in color, and it blends well with most other species.

-Most – if not all – of the walnut that we buy here at McIlvain has been steamed so that we can offer our customers the most beautiful and consistent product possible.
+Most – if not all – of the walnut that we buy here at J. Gibson McIlvain has been steamed so that we can offer our customers the most beautiful and consistent product possible.
 We also are able to offer Walnut lumber planks in up to 12″ widths to serve our diverse customers’ unique needs.

 Walnut Wood Specifications

 |Max Crushing Strength||4125||7680||psi|

 Walnut Lumber Sources

 We buy our Walnut directly from mills in the Ohio River Valley.
 Because the tree does not grow as large or as straight as some other species, finding wide, clear boards can sometimes be a problem.

 We work closely with our partners, however, to ensure that we can bring you the largest selection of beautiful walnut boards available.